SouthFrank/Note_Taking/WebDev/Modules, npm, Bundlers, Transpilers/ES6 Module.md

 	- Module bundlers help address this issues by combining all necessary modules into a single file or a few files.
 This can reduce the number of network requests and improve the loading time of web pages.
 Additionally, module bundlers often include features such as code minification and tree shaking, which further optimize the size of the bundled code by removing unused or redundant portions.
 		- Side note: [[tree shaking]] is a technique used in JS module bundlers to eliminate dead (unused or unreachable) code from the final bundled output.
 The term "tree shaking" comes from the concept of shaking a tree to make dead leaves fall, leaving only the necessary ones.
 #### Explain what the concepts "entry" and "output" mean as relates to webpack.

+Webpack looks for an entry .js file, usually in the `src` directory.
+It then takes the code, imports, etc. and "outputs" them into a .js file located in the `dist` directory.
+This is the file that is linked in your html script.
 #### Briefly explain what a development dependency is.
 - A "development dependency" refers to a software package or library that is necessary for the development and build process of a project but is not required for the runtime execution of the application.
 These dependencies are tools, libraries, or modules that assist developers during the development phase, such as in building, testing and maintaining a codebase.
 - When someone is working on a project, they install both regular dependencies and development dependencies.
 However, when the application is deployed or run in a production environment, only the regular dependencies are typically installed.